This section welcomes articles that examine the state of a specific subfield or topic.

 Sect.
 18 - Comparative Political Economy

-This section invites papers, organized panels and roundtable proposals on any topic related to the interaction of domestic political institutions and economic policies and outcomes.
-The section encourages a varied mix of proposals, but papers that subject theoretically-driven propositions to empirical testing are particularly welcome.
-Email a question to Section 18.
+This section invites papers, organized panels, and roundtable proposals on any topic related to the interaction of domestic political institutions and economic policies and outcomes.
+The section encourages a varied mix of proposals, but papers that develop theoretically-driven propositions or subject propositions to empirical testing are particularly welcome.

 Sect.
 19 - International Political Economy